electrichive/waggledance/index.md

 	- Moderately difficult to get a well-paying job in data science without a college degree due the need to have other specialized skills (good knowledge of algorithms & data structures, statistics, theoretical math, etc.)

 # Level 1 (Intro) - Step 2
-## Work through a short intro course on programming using your programming language (14 - 45 days)
+## Work through a short intro course on programming (14 - 45 days)
 ## Instructions
 Decide whether you want to learn primarily through a video lecture series or a book/text-based course.
-(If you're not sure, try the video lectures first.)
+If you're not sure, try the video lectures first.
 Start the course for your language and start working through the program as fast as possible.

 ## Rules
 - Until further notice, you are now banned from copy-pasting any code.
 Every bit of code you use must be hand-typed.
 This will help you ingrain programming syntax into your brain.